Lockman Hole

-The Lockman Hole is an area of the sky in which minimal amounts of neutral hydrogen gas are observed.
-Clouds of neutral hydrogen glow faintly with infrared light and obscure distant views at extreme ultraviolet and soft x-ray wavelengths.
-They interfere with observations at those wavelengths in nearly all other directions since they are common in our galaxy.
-So the Lockman Hole serves as a relatively clear window on distant objects, which makes it an attractive area of the sky for observational astronomy surveys.
-It is located near the pointer stars of the Big Dipper in the constellation Ursa Major and is about 15 square degrees in size.
-It is named after its discoverer, astronomer Jay Lockman.
+The Lockman Hole, or The Lockman Window, is an area of the sky in which minimal amounts of neutral hydrogen gas are observed from the perspective of Earth.
+The Lockman Hole is a relatively clear window on distant objects, which makes it an attractive area of the sky for observational astronomy surveys.
+It is located near the pointer stars of the Big Dipper in the constellation Ursa Major and is ~15 square degrees in size.

+The Lockman Hole is named after its discoverer, astronomer Jay Lockman.

 Location

 The Lockman Hole is located at about RA 10h 45m, Dec. +58° and is defined by a region of low neutral hydrogen gas and dust column density.
 Column density is a commonly used measure in astronomy for the quantity of a given chemical element or molecule in a certain direction.
 In this region, the typical column density of neutral hydrogen is NH = 0.6 x 1020 cm−2.
 This column density is moderately lower than typical values near the galactic poles, where NH $\sim$ 1020 cm−2, and H I column densities of NH > 1021 cm−2 are common at low galactic latitudes and towards H I clouds.